JennEYoon/DeFi-ml/README.md

 #### Description:

-I repurposed this repo for studying the "DeFi" market, decentralized finance and SEC Regulations.
+I repurposed this repo for studying "DeFi" (decentralized finance) and SEC Regulations.

 I use Python and its data science libraries, i.e., NumPy, Pandas, Matplotlib, SciPy, and Scikit-Learn.
 I use the Jupyter Notebook as my interface for showing code.
 Some projects from here are showcased at my data science website, **http://datasciY.com/projects.html** .